lgchang27/TSA-Seq-2020v2/Distance/README.md

+# Distance and residuals
-# This set of codes is used for distance prediction by TSA-Seq data (smoothed) and calculation of distance residuals between different TSA-Seq conditions
+This set of codes is used for distance prediction by TSA-Seq data (smoothed) and calculation of distance residuals between different TSA-Seq conditions

 ##